Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 Ponta Delgada in Azores, Portugal

 The Portugal Golden Visa allows investors to obtain residency through a qualifying investment of at least €250,000.
-Options include venture capital funds, capital transfers, and contributions to scientific, cultural, or business projects.
-The visa offers Schengen travel and leads to citizenship after five years.
-It has a minimal stay requirement of about 7 days per year.
+Options include venture capital funds, and contributions to scientific, cultural, or business projects.
+The visa, which is transferred into a residency permit, offers Schengen travel and leads to citizenship after ten years for non-EU nationals, and after seven years for EU/CPLP nationals.
+It has a minimal stay requirement, averaging seven days per year.

 2. Cyprus Golden Visa